tock/book/src/course/setup/dynamic-app-loading.md

 };
 ```

-And make them accessible to userspace by adding to the `with_driver` function:
+And make it accessible to userspace by adding to the `with_driver` function:

 ```rust
 impl SyscallDriverLookup for Platform {